jguerinet/Weave/README.md

     like this for multiple: %1$s, %2$s...
 -   Run the jar

-For the analytics:
+For the constants:

--   Fill out the same sample config
+-   Fill out the same sample config.
+You can add as many configs as you want to the `constants` array.
 -   This will generate an `object` on Android / `class` on iOS / Json object on Web.
-    Within this object, there will be an `Event` and `Screen` `object`/`enum`/object.
-The key will be used as variable names (capitalized on mobile), and the tag will be the value.
+    Within this object, you can have enums for the different subclasses using the `type` functionality (if not they will be top level constants).
+The key will be used as variable names (optionally capitalized on mobile), and the tag will be the value.

 ## Gradle Dependencies